Filter by Suburb

 Whale Watching

 Whale, whale, whale – we’d forgive you for thinking there’s not much more to the Tweed than seriously good food, but did you know it’s also one of the best spots to catch the Humpback Highway in action?
-Yep, this stretch of coastline has sweeping views of the Pacific Ocean where you can catch a glimpse of the annual whale migration up and down the East Coast.
+Yep, this stretch of coastline offers sweeping views of the Pacific Ocean, where you can catch a glimpse of the annual whale migration along the East Coast.
 Winter is when you’ll want to pick your place to get the best view while you watch adults and their calves splash around in the sea.

 Where: Point Danger